Fannie Mae to sell $2 billion bills on Wednesday

-* Shareholders of Headwaters approved transaction, with over 98 pct of votes cast in favour of deal Source text for Eikon: Further company coverage:
+Feb 7 Societe Generale's corporate and investment banking unit appointed Isabelle Millat to the newly created role of head of sustainable investment solutions.

-NEW YORK Oct 7 Fannie Mae FNMA.OB, the largest U.S. home funding company, said on Friday it plans to sell $2 billion bills on Wednesday, Oct.
-12, in a Dutch auction.
+NEW YORK, Sept 26 Fannie Mae FNMA.OB, the largest U.S. home funding company, said on Monday it plans to sell $1 billion of three-month benchmark bills due Dec.
+28, 2011, and $1 billion of six-month bills due March 28, 2012, on Wednesday, Sept.
+28, in a Dutch auction.

 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.